 This mode doesn’t require any of the job events related RAS components (webhooks, events receiver service, queue): the autoscaling process is triggered periodically (scheduled start at each 5+ min), according to a specified scheduled processing job (1 for each client DB entry).

-The current version works with classic folders and can allocate/deallocate robot machines from Azure, AWS, VMware, Citrix
+The current version works with both classic and modern folders and can allocate/deallocate robot machines from Azure, AWS, Google Cloud, VMware, Citrix